tvayer/FGW/README.md

 	- [graphs_barycenter.ipynb](/examples/graphs_barycenter.ipynb): simple computation of barycenter of multiple labeled graphs
 	- [train_example.ipynb](/examples/train_example.ipynb): simple classification on the Mutag dataset using FGW
 	- [graphs_transport.ipynb](/examples/graphs_transport.ipynb): illustrates how use FGW between labeled graphs and to plot the soft assignment of their nodes
+  - [clustering_example.ipynb](/examples/clustering_example.ipynb): k-means clustering of labeled graphs with FGW

 ### What will be added ?

-* k-means of multiple graphs
+* cleaning of k-means of multiple graphs
-* Integration in the POT library [1] of FGW
 * Add other methods for graph kernels

 ### Authors